Brewgorithm/brewgorithm_devkit/README.md

 * `pip install -e .`
 * `py.test tests`

-Please note that installing Spacy and Sense2vec models will take quite a while.
+Please note that installing the Spacy model will take quite a while.

 ### Contributors
 Please find a list of contributors under `contributors.txt`.